Woodsy2660/MTRX5700-Assignment-1-/README.md

 To test different configurations of the robot arm, enter the desired joint angle for each joint across the arm in the robotinput.txt file and run as per instruction in run_fk.py script header comment.

-E.g., if using UR5e, the order of joint angles input is <base, shoulder, elbow, wrist1, wrist2, wrist3> (angles in radians).
+E.g., if using UR5e, the order of joint angles input is <base, shoulder, elbow, wrist1, wrist2, wrist3> in ur5einput.txt.